miltontr18/Ansible-plays/README.md

 ## File_Breakdown

-1. Dockerfile - The dockerfile is one pulled from dgotlieb repo. creates a container running ansible on Ubuntu.
+1. Dockerfile - The dockerfile is one pulled from dgotlieb repo.
+The Docker file creates a container running ansible on Ubuntu.
-2. ans - Is the folder containing the Plays, roles and inventory required to install applications on to a remote instance
+2. ans - This folder contains the Plays, roles, hosts and inventory required to install applications on to a remote instance

 ### ans (contents)

 #### Roles